danielanthonycollins/riff-review/README.md

 ### **Wireframes**

 Wireframes are all based on a central responsive design using bootstrap, so only desktop wireframes have been provided.
 On mobile and tablet, all features will still be present, with a 'wrapping' effect suited to the screen size.
 On smaller devices, the navigation links will be stored in a collapsible 'burger' icon.
+Click on the relevant pages below to reveal the wireframes.

 <details>
 <summary>Home Page</summary>